Skip to main content

 Information collected via the Tobacco Surcharge Program (TSP) is only used by the Office of Human Resources for the payroll deduction of the tobacco surcharge.
 The University respects individual privacy and has designed the TSP process to safeguard individual information.
 Information access will be limited to only those individuals involved in benefits administration and payroll processing.
 The assessment of the surcharge does not exclusively indicate someone is a tobacco user since those who chose not to update their attestation as non-tobacco users also receive the surcharge.
 Managers, supervisors, and other campus administrators will not receive individually identifiable reporting on the TSP.

 There are no HIPAA privacy requirements related to tobacco usage and tobacco use status is not protected health information (PHI).
-The Affordable Care Act (ACA) does allow premium differentials based upon tobacco use, while it prohibits health plan premium differentials based upon other various health statuses.
+The Affordable Care Act (ACA) permits premium differentials based upon tobacco use.

 How are the funds from the Tobacco Surcharge Program (TSP) being used?